 How will alternate format materials be delivered?

-Electronic files are delivered to students via Papyrus, our online delivery system that allows students to easily download their readings. http://www.library.yorku.ca/papyrus/
+Physical items are available or pick-up at Library Accessibility Services, electronic files are delivered to students via Papyrus, our online delivery system that allows students to easily download their readings. http://www.library.yorku.ca/papyrus/

 How Papyrus Works: